peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         int exponentSmall,
         PeterO.Numbers.EContext ctx);

-Returns a decimal number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
+Returns a decimal number with the same value as this object but rounded to the given exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
+The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.

 <b>Parameters:</b>